Watering the lawn can be a quick and simple process—but how long does it really take?

 How Much Water Does Your Lawn Really Need?

-While it can be tempting to just give your yard a really good watering for the week, this really isn’t ideal for grass.
+While it can be tempting to just give your yard a really good hand watering for the week, this really isnt ideal for grass.
 In fact, it is more likely to drown your lawn.
 Spread your watering out throughout the week with three or four sessions each week.

-How Long Should You Water Your Lawn For?
+How Long Should You Hand Water Your Lawn For?

-Watering your lawn by hand is an effective way to manage your lawn, but it isn’t always the most efficient.
+Hand watering is an effective way to manage your lawn, but it isn’t always the most efficient.
 If you find yourself watering your lawn by hand due to a damaged sprinkler system, you need the sprinkler repair Highlands Ranch residents are using to get this process automated.
 A dedicated system can be more efficient and provide a better spread too.
-Contact us to get the support you need today!
+Contact Omni to get the support you need today!